okd-project/okd/Guides/UPI/vSphere_terraform/README.md

    sshKey: 'YOUR_SSH_KEY'
    ```

-1. Run `openshift-install create ignition-configs` in the folder `install-dir`
+1. Run `openshift-install create ignition-configs` in the folder `./install-dir`
    * This command consumes your `install-config.yaml`.
 Therefore, it's maybe worthwhile to make a copy of this file, before calling this command.
+   * WARNING: The directory `./install-dir` should not be reused across installs as it contains hidden files

 1. Fill out a terraform.tfvars file.
 There is an example terraform.tfvars file in this directory named terraform.tfvars.example.
     * cluster_id